All Episodes

 It's actually good to have a little levity because everything is so awful.

-If you're just joining us, J.D.
-Vance, Ohio Senator J.D.
-Vance is now vice presidential candidate, JD Vance.
+If you're just joining us, JD Vance, Ohio Senator JD Vance is now vice presidential candidate JD Vance says he's been selected by President Trump.

-He'll be on Hannity tonight, 9 Eastern on the Fox News Channel for what will be his first televised interview since the appointment.
+He'll be on Hannity tonight, 9 Eastern on the Fox News channel for what will be his first televised interview since the appointment.

 We're looking forward to it.